Mohandescomputer4/Image-Processing/README.md

 # Image Processing and Metadata Storage for Database
+This project was inspired by Dr.Malmir, whose brilliant idea laid the foundation for its development.
+Thanks for the insightful concept that sparked its creation!

 This is a **small student project** designed to **process images** containing both **English letters** and **numbers**, extract text from them, and retrieve **geographical metadata** stored within the image.
 The extracted data, including *image name*, *serial number*, and *location coordinates*, are then saved into a **database**.
 You can also **delete specific entries** from the database using the **same program**.